NathanArnall/llamacppserver/README.md

 <h3>Assumptions:</h3>

-llama.cpp should be built in the home directory (~) of your user, built in a "build" directory (or modify the "~/./llama.cpp/build/bin/llama-server" string)
+llama.cpp should be built in the home directory (~) of your user, built in a "build" directory (or modify the "~/./llama.cpp/build/bin/llama-server" string).

 Models should be stored in the home directory/models (/models) of your user (or modify the "for f in ~/models/*; then" line).